-Policies and processes for managing excessive on and off-balance sheet leverage on and off-balance sheet leverage of the bank.
+Policies and processes for managing excessive on and off-balance sheet leverage

+Revised guideline of RBCA based on Basel III as provided by BRPD of Bangladesh Bank is followed by EBL while managing excessive on and off-balance sheet leverage of the bank.
 As per RBCA leverage ratio shall be Tier I Capital divided by Total Exposure after related deductions.